 top of page

 Successful bear bagging starts with smart packing.
 Include all scented items that could attract bears: your food, trash, toothpaste, deodorant, and even skincare products like lip balm or sunscreen.
-Bears can detect scents from over a mile away.
+Bears can detect scents from over a mile away!

 Once hoisted, secure the rope to another tree or solid anchor.
 This ensures that your bear bag stays in place overnight and won’t slide down or get dislodged.
+Properly hoisting your bear bag is crucial to its effectiveness.

 Before heading to bed, double-check your setup.
 See if a standing bear could reach your food.
-Black bears can stretch 7-8 feet tall, while grizzlies can reach higher.
+Black bears can stretch 7-8 feet tall, while grizzlies can reach even higher.
 If you’re in grizzly territory, aim to hang your bear bag even higher.

 Finally, tug at the rope to ensure everything is secure.
 Taking these extra steps helps guarantee your food safety throughout your outdoor adventure, letting you focus on the fun.
+Your safety is paramount, and these precautions can prevent unwanted encounters with bears.

 Hanging a bear bag is not just about tossing a sack over a branch; it is a critical practice that requires careful attention and proper execution.
 By selecting the right location, packing smartly, hoisting securely, and thoroughly checking your setup, you can reliably protect your food supply.